-Andrea brings experience directing, fundraising for, volunteering with, serving on boards of, and growing non-profits of many stripes to the job of co-directing the World Fellowship Center.
-Andrea enjoys helping organizations juggle the endless opportunities and challenges of social justice work.
+Andrea brings experience directing, fundraising for, volunteering with and growing non-profit organizations of many stripes to the job of co-directing the World Fellowship Center.
+Andrea enjoys helping groups and individuals juggle the endless opportunities and challenges of social justice work.

 Originally from lush farm land of mid-Michigan, Andrea treasures raising Fiona and working with Andy while improving soil for growing organic vegetables in the Granite State.
-Andrea also loves to knit, enjoys long-distance self-propelled journeys (bike, walk, hike), and likes being with people who want to hurry up and slow down to join in making the world a better place—for everybody.
+Andrea also loves to knit, enjoys long-distance self-propelled journeys, and likes being with people who want to hurry up and slow down to join in making the world a better place—for everybody.